 For a borrower, a peer-to-peer lending facility is just like applying to any other business loan provider.
 The lender that will facilitate the process will be asking about your profits, business history, bank account statements and your plans to the money that you will borrow.

-Peer-to-peer business lending is a relatively new concept in its form.
+Peer-to-peer loan is a relatively new concept in its form.
 The power of the internet has made it possible for any person to lend or borrow money without any help from the bank.
 Borrowers would likely prefer P2P as a good option because you do not have to comply with several underwriting procedures like the traditional bank does.
 No credit checking, lesser fees, and possibly lower rates.

 Getting started for Peer-to-peer business lending

 1. Open an account with a P2P lender institution to lead the process.
 The lender may ask you to pay some amount by debit card or direct transfer

 2. Set the interest rate you would like to receive.